Dog Training or Behavior Problem? Try Flower Remedies

 In some cases, choosing the most effective essences for your dog can be tricky, since we can’t ask the dog what feelings are motivating its behavior.
 Having a good sense of your dog, and a reasonable knowledge of dog behavior and body language, are very helpful.

-As with anything in life, realistic expectations are important with flower essences.
+As with anything in life, realistic expectations are important with flower remedies.
 Keep in mind that they:

 Won’t make your dog mature any faster.
 While they can help ease the emotional turmoil of life stages like adolescence, a puppy will still be a puppy, until it's not!